-The major criterion for promotion of Research Faculty is research productivity.
-Teaching and service activity, which is to be negotiated between the faculty member and department chair, will be considered towards promotion but is not required.
+The major criterion for promotion of Research Scientist faculty is demonstrated research productivity and excellence in professional service.
+Teaching, if negotiated between the faculty member, Department Chair, and Principle Research advisor when applicable, will be considered towards promotion but is not required.
+If the faculty member is involved in the Departmental teaching mission then the criteria outlined for promotion in the Scientist Scholar track will be applied.